LucasGoncSilva/mosheh/.github/CODING_STYLE.md

 # Coding Style

 > In Mosheh, consistency is essential.
 This guide outlines the Python conventions we follow: PEP-aligned, type-safe, readable, and testable.
-Clean code comes first; style is automated.
+Clean code comes first.

 ## General Principles